Submissions

 Review Process:

-Submissions undergo screening for adherence to formatting and guidelines, as well as internal editorial and external double blind peer review.
-The editorial team relies heavily on external reviews.
-Ultimately, acceptance for publication is the decision of the editorial team.
+Submissions undergo screening for adherence to formatting and guidelines, as well as internal editorial review and external double-blind peer review.
+Each article must be recommended for publication by two of the journal's qualified peer reviewers.
+The editorial team relies heavily on external reviews, though ultimately, acceptance for publication is the decision of the editorial team.

 If the decision requires you to revise or resubmit your manuscript: